 In order to connect APIs, there must be a type of authentication that allows them to interact.
 We must ensure that they are accessed only by the programs that we want.
 And ensure that applications and clients trying to access data are authentic.

-Basic Authentication is still available On Premises and at this date there are no plans to deprecate it.
+Basic Authentication is still available On-Premises and at this date, there are no plans to deprecate it.

-Note that Basic Authentication and OAuth apply to API, SOAP and OData web services.
+Note that Basic Authentication and OAuth apply to API, SOAP, and OData web services.

 This way of authentication is based on an active Business Central user and a password.
 This password is called ‘Web Service Access Key’ and it can have an expiration date.
-This method of authentication have been around for a long time.
+This method of authentication has been around for a long time.

 OAuth is the most recent way that Microsoft has provided to authenticate apps for Business Central.
 And that is via Azure Active Directory.
-A platform in wich to register your app interface and credentials.
+A platform in which to register your app interface and credentials.

 OAuth stands for ‘Open Authoritation’ and it resembles basic auth in a way.
-Very briefly, in OAuth we will have an app as the ‘user’, and a token as the password.
+Very briefly, in OAuth, we will have an app as the ‘user’, and a token as the password.

 Here there are some differences between them: